Grenadier Guards: Regimental Lieutenant Colonels

+For many years each Foot Guards regiment was commanded by a Colonel (called, for historical reasons, the Lieutenant Colonel).
+In the 1980s, the army having reduced in size, the role was judged no longer to justify the appointment of a full colonel, so in 1986 a Lieutenant Colonel was appointed; but in 1989 the appointment of full-time officers to command each regiment ceased.
+Instead, a senior serving or recently retired officer (of at least the rank of colonel) is appointed as Regimental Lieutenant Colonel; the Regimental Lieutenant Colonel oversees the 'regimental affairs' of the regiment.

 The Regimental Lieutenant Colonels have included:

 Marches

-The Regimental Slow March is the march Scipio, from the opera of the same name by George Frideric Handel, inspired by the exploits of the Roman General Scipio Africanus.
-The first performance of Scipio was in 1726.
+The Grenadier Guards Regimental Slow March is the march "Scipio", from the opera Scipione by George Frideric Handel, inspired by the exploits of the Roman General Scipio Africanus.
+The first performance of Scipione was in 1726.
 Handel actually composed the eponymous slow march for the First Guards, presenting it to the regiment before he added it to the score of the opera.
-The Quick March is The British Grenadiers.
+The Quick March is "The British Grenadiers".